 - Stock options

 It's one thing to know what stock and grants you've been awarded, but do you understand how these awards work?
 Are you familiar with your vesting schedules?
 Expiration dates?
 Payout rules?
 Separation rules?
-Blackout periods?
+Restricted windows?

 There's a lot to learn so take some time to read about how different equity awards work on the Fidelity Stock Plan Resource Center.
-Talk with your advisor about your specific awards to ensure you haven't missed something important.
+Talk with your financial professional about your specific awards to ensure you haven't missed something important.

 Mistake #2: Not knowing the stock plan rules when you leave the company